Len Beadle: Music publishing

 After the Raindrops split up, Beadle took a job as a Professional Manager at the Lawrence Wright Music company in 1965 before he was hired in 1968 by Lew Grade to help set up the ATV Music publishing house as a division of Associated Television.
 Under his stewardship, ATV music (and its subsidiaries Bruton Music and The Regency Line) built up a catalogue of songs which included the Beatles' song catalogue Northern Songs, as well as songs by The Searchers, The Kinks, Donovan, The Moody Blues, and Petula Clark.
 In his time as Creative Director, Beadle was directly involved in establishing and developing the careers of artists and songwriters such as Barry Blue, Stephanie de Sykes, Simon May and Richard Hill (after whom Beadle's first son was named).

 After nine years with ATV, then managing director of CBS Records Maurice Oberstein headhunted Beadle to head up the publishing wing of the CBS empire: April Music (later CBS Songs).
 His notable successes while MD of CBS Songs include being responsible for helping to launch the UK career of Billy Joel after convincing CBS USA to release the rights to his hit song "Just the Way You Are", being heavily involved with Jeff Wayne's smash hit concept album The War of The Worlds and Art Garfunkel's "Bright Eyes" for the film Watership Down which reached number 1 in the United Kingdom, Ireland and in the Netherlands and which sold over 1 million copies worldwide in 1979.
 In his memoirs, Beadle noted of his time as MD of CBS Songs "I had never really settled at CBS.
 To me music was written in crotchets...CBS wrote it in dollar signs!"

 After leaving CBS, Beadle briefly became managing director of music publishing at MAM Corporation controlling the interests of artists including Tom Jones, Engelbert Humperdinck and Gilbert O'Sullivan.

 Personal life

 Beadle was married to singer Jackie Lee in the 1960s.
 After their divorce they remained close friends and colleagues.
 He married his second wife Beverly (sister of 1970s actress and singer Stephanie de Sykes) in 1974.
 He was married to Beverly for 26 years until his death in 2000.
-Beadle is also survived by sister Joyce and his three sons; Matthew, Jack and his eldest son Richard Beadle who is a musical theatre conductor, who last conducted The Bodyguard (musical).
+Beadle's eldest son Richard Beadle is a musical theatre conductor whose conducting work has included The Bodyguard.
 Beadle was a supporter of Chelsea F.C.